isomerpages/iras-taxacademy/_executive-tax-programmes/terms-and-conditions.md

 ---
-title: 'Terms and Conditions'
+title: Terms and Conditions
 permalink: /executive-tax-programmes/Terms-and-Conditions/
-breadcrumb: 'Terms and Conditions'
+breadcrumb: Terms and Conditions
 ---
 **1. Registration**

-1.1 Participants may apply for the course online or via email.
+1.1 Participants may apply for the course online.

 1.2 All applications for Level I and II courses are subject to confirmation.
 Successful applicants will receive an email at least 1 week before the commencement of the course.

 1.3 All applications for Level III courses are subject to shortlisting.
 For full programme registration, participants will be notified of their application outcome 1 month before the commencement of the course.
-For modular registration, participants will be notified approximately 3 weeks before the commencement of the module.
+For modular registration, participants will be notified approximately 2 to 3 weeks before the commencement of the module.

 **2. Attendance**